The Compulsory Wife

-The Compulsory Wife is a 1937 British comedy film, directed by Arthur B. Woods and starring Henry Kendall and Joyce Kirby.
+The Compulsory Wife is a 1937 British quota quickie comedy film, directed by Arthur B. Woods and starring Henry Kendall and Joyce Kirby.
+It was written by John Dighton and Reginald Purdell.

+Preservation status

+The British Film Institute has classed The Compulsory Wife as a lost film.
+Its National Archive holds a collection of ephemera but no film or video materials.

+Plot

-The film was a quota quickie production with a plot dealing with the farcical complications arising when a pair of strangers have to spend a night alone together in a country cottage when their hosts are detained in town.
+Farcical complications arise when a pair of strangers have to spend a night alone together in a country cottage when their hosts are detained in town.
 Overnight all their luggage is stolen by a burglar, leaving them with nothing but their nightclothes.
 Then the next morning their hosts and the other guests start arriving.
-It is now classed as a lost film.